If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 While the DS does have some protections against game card dumping and unauthorized cards (which, by the start of 2007, were for most intents and purposes solved problems), the updateable DSi put up much more of a fight:

-- While some exploits were found during the console's heyday, the only one found in a digital title (Sudokuhax) was artificially crippled and also resulted in the title's delisting within approximately 3 hours, while gamecard-based ones are inconvenient to setup for negligible utility.
+• While some exploits were found during the console's heyday, the only one found in a digital title (Sudokuhax) was artificially crippled and also resulted in the title's delisting within approximately 3 hours, while gamecard-based ones are inconvenient to setup for negligible utility.
 The only true DSi flashcard, the CycloDS iEvolution, had poor compatibility in DSi mode.
-It took until 2018 for an usable full-access persistent exploit (Unlaunch), a few months more for an entrypoint to install it solderlessly (Flipnote Lenny), and another year for a different one not requiring optional software (Memory Pit).
+It took until 2018 for a usable full-access persistent exploit (Unlaunch), a few months more for an entrypoint to install it solderlessly (Flipnote Lenny), and another year for a different one not requiring optional software (Memory Pit).

 This region lock was a huge source of confusion to concerned buyers, due to multiple factors: